The Liability of Legal Persons in the Future Convention on the Prevention and Punishment of Crimes Against Humanity

 What role is TRIAL International playing?

-Since early 2024, TRIAL International has been actively engaged in the UN process towards a Convention on the Prevention and Punishment of Crimes against Humanity through a combination of advocacy, expert contributions, and convenings.
+Since late 2023, TRIAL International has been actively engaged in the UN process towards a Convention on the Prevention and Punishment of Crimes against Humanity through a combination of advocacy, expert contributions, and convenings.

 The organisation has participated in key events and has regularly engaged with States and civil society actors through both public and closed-door meetings.

-TRIAL International has also contributed substantive legal analysis to the process through the publication (or co-publication) of several briefing papers, addressing core issues such as the non-applicability of statutory limitations (including for reparations claims), the liability of legal persons, universal jurisdiction, the prohibition of amnesties, and victims’ rights in the future Convention.
+TRIAL International has also contributed substantive legal analysis to the process through the co-publication of several briefing papers, addressing core issues such as the non-applicability of statutory limitations (including for reparations claims), the liability of legal persons, universal jurisdiction, the prohibition of amnesties, and victims’ rights in the future Convention.

 Crimes against humanity are not only committed by individuals.
-In some contexts, legal persons, especially corporate entities, have enabled, facilitated, or profited from these crimes.
+In diverse contexts worldwide, legal persons, especially corporate entities, have enabled, facilitated, or profited from these crimes.

-As States prepare to negotiate and conclude a Convention on the Prevention and Punishment of Crimes against Humanity, it is imperative that this instrument addresses the role of legal persons in such crimes.
+As States prepare to negotiate and conclude a Convention on the Prevention and Punishment of Crimes against Humanity, it is imperative that this instrument addresses the involvement of legal persons in such crimes.

 The future Convention will shape how these crimes are prevented and punished for decades to come.
 By clearly addressing the responsibility of legal persons, it offers a unique opportunity to strengthen accountability and close long-standing gaps in international justice.